pommevilla/p3.bootcamp.da1.2019/README.md

-# P3 Programming Bootcamp 2019: Introduction to Python
+# P3 Programming Bootcamp 2019: Data Applications 1

-Materials for the *Introduction to Python section* of the Programming Bootcamp hosted by the [Predictive Plant Phenomics (P3) NRT program][p3-landing] on August 7-10, 2018.
-These workshops are intended as a gentle introduction for those who have little to no experience in R, Python, and UNIX.
+Materials for the *Data Applications 1* of the Programming Bootcamp hosted by the [Predictive Plant Phenomics (P3) NRT program][p3-landing] on August 16, 2019.
+These workshops are intended as an introduction for those who have little to no experience in R, Python, and UNIX.
 There are four parts to this workshop:

 * [*Introduction to R*][intro-to-r] taught by [Paul Villanueva][paul-github].
 * [*Introduction to Python*][intro-to-python] taught by [Paul Villanueva][paul-github].